MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

 This scenario uses a modified version of the [Azure API Management DevOps Resource Kit](https://github.com/Azure/azure-api-management-devops-resource-kit).
 The modifications made the resource kit a better fit to the GitOps model, such as by changing the repository structure and renaming the APIs to have friendlier names.

-The API Management resource kit is reliant on Azure Resource Management templates (ARM templates), while this solution is more technology-agnostic.
+The API Management resource kit is reliant on Azure Resource Management templates (ARM templates) while this solution is more technology-agnostic.
 You can now use Terraform, Azure Resource Manager, PowerShell, the REST API, and so on, to easily format and push newly extracted changes back to the portal.

 The toolkit doesn't deploy any changes.
 The extractor only generates ARM templates from the portal.
 The creator only generates ARM templates from the config.yml file.